rhel-labs/learn-katacoda/sql-server-session-recording/step1.md

 # Installing software

-When you start this demo, SQL Server installation will start on the machine.
+>**Note:** For this scenario, we have started installing SQL Server on the machine.
+The installation task will take between 2-5 minutes to complete.

 First, verify that SQL Server is running on the machine.